Why Indices Count the Total Number of Black Hole Microstates (at large N): Index and BPS partition function

 The relevant path integral is over the functional space of fields \(X\) -- the cohomologically unpaired variables defined in section 4 of~\cite{Cabo-Bizet:2018ehj} -- but this time imposing upon them the following supersymmetric Neumann-like boundary conditions at the endpoints of the time interval:

 instead of periodicity constraints.
-These boundary conditions also annihilate potential boundary-term variations of the classical action $S_{\text{phys}}$, making the semiclassical variational principle well-defined on the interval $L$. \( \widehat{D}_t \) is (up to a c-number proportionality factor) the differential operator \(\widehat{H}\) defined in equation (4.28) of~\cite{Cabo-Bizet:2018ehj}.
+These boundary conditions also annihilate potential boundary-term variations of the classical action $S_{\text{phys}}$, making the semiclassical variational principle well-defined on the interval $L$.~\footnote{In the case of gauge-fields one needs to be more careful to see this, but the same conclusion holds.
+For example, in the Landau gauge $D^\mu A_\mu=D^\mu \delta A_\mu=0$ the boundary variation of the Yang-Mills kinetic term is the integral over $S^3$ of a c-number times~$[D^{t},D^\mu] \delta A_{\mu}\,$ which obviously vanishes upon imposition of the Neumann-like boundary conditions~\eqref{eq:ConstrainsPathIntegral}. } \( \widehat{D}_t \) is (up to a c-number proportionality factor) the differential operator \(\widehat{H}\) defined in equation (4.28) of~\cite{Cabo-Bizet:2018ehj}.

 By looking at the supersymmetry transformations~(4.26) and (4.27) in~\cite{Cabo-Bizet:2018ehj}, it is clear that the boundary conditions~\eqref{eq:ConstrainsPathIntegral} are consistent with supersymmetry.
 The relevant Killing spinors are the ones we reported in equation (4.6) of~\cite{Cabo-Bizet:2018ehj}, e.g.,